What is Hair Relaxing

-The chemicals used in relaxing treatments are very strong and must be applied at scalp level to have the desired effect.
-If done incorrectly, you can get chemical burns on your scalp, and this can result in infection, scarring and permanent hair loss.
+The chemicals used in relaxing treatments are very strong, and are applied near to your scalp.
+If the treatment is done incorrectly, you can get chemical burns on your scalp, and this can result in infection, scarring and permanent hair loss.
 Be sure to choose your stylist carefully.

 Caring for Relaxed Hair

-If you would like to find out more about caring for relaxed hair our clinics based in London and New York specialise in hair and scalp health, and will be delighted to welcome you.
+If you would like to find out more about caring for relaxed hair, our Clinics in London and New York specialise in all aspects of hair and scalp health, and will be delighted to welcome you.